-- 1.1 The aim is to establish if DfE hold information that may/ will support the Home Office/Absconder Tracing Team's (NATT) key objectives and commitment to upholding a duty of care for missing children and abuse of immigration control through the following three objectives: - Re-establish contact with families the HO has lost contact with - To protect the interests and safety of any child - To reduce harm resulting from abuse of immigration control. - Combat illegal migrant working and those that benefit from it. - Create a hostile environment for those who seek to benefit from abuse of immigration control - 1.2 And in addition the purpose of the exercise is to establish if DfE hold information that may/ will assist the HO: - To identify foreign nationals families who have absconded from immigration control. - To identify the most recent address and any previous addresses that it holds for these subjects in order to maximise the success of tracing missing children and their families. - (Where appropriate) bring the family (back) into compliant reporting - To identify if the Department of Education (DfE) hold any information that may suggest the subject has already departed from the UK - To secure the safety and well being of any child. - 1.3 HO will only request information from DfE in cases where: - HO confirm we have lost contact with the child and their family members - The family has no current lawful basis to remain in the UK - The HO believes the family and child are still in the UK, and - The HO has exhausted all other avenues to establish contact with the child and family - 1.4 Any information received as a result of this exercise will be used in conjunction with other information already held by the HO or obtained by the HO in the course of carrying out its functions to assist in the process of identifying potential new contact details (including addresses) for the individual(s) and their family members.
+- 1.1 The aim is to establish if DfE hold information that may/ will support the Home Office/Absconder Tracing Team's (NATT) key objectives and commitment to upholding a duty of care for missing children and abuse of immigration control through the following three objectives: - Re-establish contact with families the HO has lost contact with - To protect the interests and safety of any child - To reduce harm resulting from abuse of immigration control. - Combat illegal migrant working and those that benefit from it. - Create a hostile environment for those who seek to benefit from abuse of immigration control - 1.2 And in addition the purpose of the exercise is to establish if DfE hold information that may/ will assist the HO: - To identify foreign nationals families who have absconded from immigration control - To identify the most recent address and any previous addresses that it holds for these subjects in order to maximise the success of tracing missing children and their families. - (Where appropriate) bring the family (back) into compliant reporting - To secure the safety and well being of any child. - 1.3 HO will only request information from DfE in cases where: - HO confirm we have lost contact with the child and their family members - Absconder families that either have no current lawful basis to remain in the UK or were refused leave but have an appeal outstanding - The HO believes the family and child are still in the UK, and - The HO has exhausted all other avenues to establish contact with the child and family - 1.4 Any information received as a result of this exercise will be used in conjunction with other information already held by the HO or obtained by the HO in the course of carrying out its functions to assist in the process of identifying potential new contact details (including addresses) for the individual(s) and their family members.